isomerpages/mlaw-corp/_covid19/03-FAQ.md

 * If any court proceedings have already started, they will be stayed or suspended.

 Additional relief applies for the following contracts:
-* Event- and tourism-related contracts:
+* <u>Event- and tourism-related contracts:</u>
- Deposits cannot be automatically forfeited.
-Instead, an Assessor will determine whether it is just and equitable in the circumstances of the case for the deposit or any part of the deposit to be forfeited. o Where applicable, deposits that have already been forfeited will be restored. o This does not mean deposits are automatically refunded to the consumer.
+	* Deposits cannot be automatically forfeited.
+Instead, an Assessor will determine whether it is just and equitable in the circumstances of the case for the deposit or any part of the deposit to be forfeited.
+	* Where applicable, deposits that have already been forfeited will be restored.
+	* This does not mean deposits are automatically refunded to the consumer.
+* <u>Construction and supply contracts:</u>
-* Construction and supply contracts: o Contractors will not be liable for breach of contract or liquidated damages o Calling on a performance bond will not be allowed
+	* Contractors will not be liable for breach of contract or liquidated damages
+	* Calling on a performance bond will not be allowed

 **5. How long will the relief last for?**